top of page

 • Research suggests that eating kiwi fruit may help alleviate constipation.
 You can easily add kiwi to your diet by adding it to yoghurt, cereals smoothies, or enjoying it in salads.

 During cancer treatment, there may be times when you need to use stool softeners or laxatives, especially when taking certain medications like painkillers.
 This is completely normal.
-Your healthcare team is there to support you, so don't hesitate to discuss any concerns about constipation with them.
-They can provide guidance on the most appropriate solutions for your individual situation.
+Your healthcare team is there to support you - don't hesitate to discuss any concerns about constipation with them.

 Managing diarrhoea

-If you've been prescribed anti-diarrhoeal medication by your healthcare team, it's important that you take it exactly as directed.
-These medications are an important part of managing treatment-related diarrhoea.
+If you’ve been prescribed anti-diarrhoeal medication, it’s important to take it as directed - these are often a key part of managing treatment-related diarrhoea.

 Tips to help manage diarrhoea: